LettError/responsiveLettering/README.md

 ![RoboFont Extension](RoboFontMathShapeExporter_screen.jpg)

-The RoboFont extension is a tool for previewing and exporting the mathshape data.
+The RoboFont extension is a useful tool for previewing and exporting vector work in a UFO to mathshape data.
 It can also be installed director from <a href="http://www.robofontmechanic.com">RoboFontMechanic</a>.

 Ideas and code very much in debt to <a href="http://www.typosansplomb.com/ResponsiveInterpolation/" target="_new">Jeremie Hornus</a>, <a href="http://typologic.nl/news/live-font-interpolation-with-svg/" target="_new">Nina Stössinger</a>, <a href="http://alistapart.com/article/live-font-interpolation-on-the-web" target="_new">Andrew Johnson</a>, <a href="http://onuryazicigil.com" target="_new">Onur Yazıcıgil</a>, and <a href="http://nicksherman.com" target="_new">Nick Sherman</a>.